systemmonkey42/S3/docs/DOCKER.rst

 You will also have to edit your AWS credentials file to be able to use your command line tool of choice.
-This file should only state credentials for S3 AWS hosted data, not for your Zenko Cloudserver hosted data.
+This file should only state credentials for S3 AWS hosted data, not for your Zenko CloudServer hosted data.
 As for your locationConfig.json, you will need to mount your AWS credentials file at run time:
 ``-v ~/.aws/credentials:/root/.aws/credentials`` on Linux, OS X, or Unix or